XML RSS

 There is nothing sacred about these gestures, you can change them or make up your own.
 Just make sure the teams understand them before they start to play.

-Let's look at the second of the acting games :
+Let's look at the third acting game :

-2. Simon Says: is another of the acting games (an example of kids-learning-games) which basically involves actions, gestures, facial mimes and listening skills.
+3. Simon Says: is another of the acting games, which basically involves actions, gestures, facial mimes and listening skills.
 It is a way of teaching children to listen attentively and follow actions.
 It is useful in drama classes to teach basics.

-This example of acting games is again ideally played with three or more players.
+This game is again ideally played with three or more players.

 One of the players takes on the role of 'Simon'.
 The aim of the game is for players to 'follow the leader' faithfully, in this case 'Simon'.